-Successful historical costuming is all about the silhouette (among other things).
+Successful historical costuming begins with the silhouette (among other things).
 When the dress is “just not right,” take a look at how it appears.
 Sometimes the proportions are off.
 Sometimes the undergarments hang funny.
-Other times it’s just the support shape the entire costume is built on.
+Other times it’s simply the support shape the entire costume is built on.

-Reproduction hoopskirts from the Mid-Victorian era, the late 1850s & 1860s, are NOTORIOUS for hanging badly and being of a weird shape.
+Reproduction hoop skirts from the Mid-Victorian era, the late 1850s & 1860s, are often known for hanging badly and being of a weird shape.
 Perhaps you’ve seen a few at Civil War reenactments.
 One of those unsightly forms is known affectionately as “the lampshade.”
-And it is NOT period correct.
+And it is not a good period correct look.

 A lampshade silhouette is where the skirt hangs out from the waist, falls inward to the body about thigh level then curves out and over the lower hoop wire row.
 (Inexpensive modern bridal hoops are infamous for this look.)
 What you want is a dome (early years) or pyramid shape (later era) of the skirt.